smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/rng.rst

 Fortuna Seed File
 ^^^^^^^^^^^^^^^^^

 [Fortuna] specifies a 64-byte 'seed file' to keep Fortuna state between reboots.
-SmartAnthill Fortuna implementations MUST implement a 'seed file' (normally in EEPROM), with all atomicity requriements specified in [Fortuna].
-If 'seed file' cannot be read on Device start, then Device MUST perform the following (depending on Device 'pairing state' as described in :ref:`sapairing` document):
+SimpleIoT Fortuna implementations MUST implement a 'seed file' (normally in EEPROM), with all atomicity requriements specified in [Fortuna].
+If 'seed file' cannot be read on Device start, then Device MUST perform the following (depending on Device 'pairing state' as described in :ref:`siot_pairing` document):

 * if Device is in PRE-PAIRING state, necessary entropy will be gathered during normal "pairing" procedure, so Fortuna may start without seed file.
 * if Device is in PAIRING-MITM-CHECK state, Device MUST switch to PRE-PAIRING state and require "pairing" to be repeated (TODO: provide appropriate Client-side errors and user messages)
-* if Device is in PAIRING-COMPLETED state, Device MUST use "SACCP Entropy Recovery" procedure as described in :ref:`saccp` document (this procedure is different from "Entropy Gathering" procedure used as a part of "pairing"); in practice, it MAY be sufficient to get a single entropy recovery packet to re-initialize Fortuna (as it is after-pairing, packet is transferred encrypted, so there is no risk for it to be known to adversary; also, if key material will be needed, Fortuna will be fed with additional entropy which is sufficient for such generation, according to :ref:`sapairing`).
+* if Device is in PAIRING-COMPLETED state, Device MUST use "SimpleIoT/CCP Entropy Recovery" procedure as described in :ref:`siot_ccp` document (this procedure is different from "Entropy Gathering" procedure used as a part of "pairing"); in practice, it MAY be sufficient to get a single entropy recovery packet to re-initialize Fortuna (as it is after-pairing, packet is transferred encrypted, so there is no risk for it to be known to adversary; also, if key material will be needed, Fortuna will be fed with additional entropy which is sufficient for such generation, according to :ref:`siot_pairing`).

 Fortuna 'seed file' MUST be written before any MCUSLEEP operation (TODO: what if MCUSLEEP is memory-preserving?), and MUST be written at least every 10 minutes of Device operation.